openalpr/doc/source/getting_started.rst

   - **Medium Speed** (25-45 mph): 10-15 fps
   - **High Speed** (over 45 mph): 15-30 fps

+Next, find the specifications for your computer's processor (see guides for `Windows <https://www.windowscentral.com/how-check-your-computer-full-specifications-windows-10>`_ or `Linux <https://www.binarytides.com/linux-cpu-information/>`_).
 Compare your total fps value and resolution with our `list of benchmarked processors <https://docs.google.com/spreadsheets/d/1FNwEuJAgZ1LyM2GGd7VRJo85x99IFbecveO8rmFH1to/edit?usp=sharing>`_.
+Note, there are different tabs depending on your operating system (we have found Windows performance to be 16-22% lower than Ubuntu).
-For example, most modern Intel i7 CPUs can handle around 60 fps of 720p resolution video.
+For example, most modern Intel i7 CPUs can handle around 60 fps of 720p resolution video with Ubuntu as the operating system.
 If your processor is not listed, you can either

   1. Lookup its `PassMark score <https://www.cpubenchmark.net/cpu_list.php>`_ and interpolate between the existing benchmarks
   2. Use our code and instructions on `Github <https://github.com/openalpr/speed_benchmark>`_ to run the same benchmark script on your hardware

-Please note that all benchmarks in our spreadsheet were conducted with Ubuntu as the operating system.
-If you plan to install on Windows, you should decrease the FPS values by 16-22%.
 Lastly, consider using a CPU with a higher total fps rating if you will run other processes besides OpenALPR on the hardware.

 Install Watchman Agent